 Registered Science Technicians will agree to be bound by the Code of Professional Conduct of the IST.

 Fees for registration and registration renewal are payable on an annual basis, the registration fee being in addition to the annual IST membership fee.
-The fee for initial registration is £35, renewals having a reduced cost of £25 annually – (these payments includes the £15 Science Council registration fee).
+The fee for initial registration is £30 and registration renewal is £25 (these payments includes the Science Council registration fee).

 Applying for RSci